Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Discussion

-Possible directions for future work in this area include exploring the use of regularisation penalties in the gating and expert networks to help with variable selection, investigating the utility of nonparametric estimation of the gates, and introducing parsimonious factor-analytic covariance structures for high-dimensional data \citep{McNicholas2008} into Gaussian mixture of experts models using residuals in an equivalent fashion.
+Beyond the family of GPCM constraints, MoEClust models could be extended to avail of parsimonious factor-analytic covariance structures for high-dimensional data \citep{McNicholas2008,McNicholas2010b}.
+These could be incorporated into Gaussian mixture of experts models using residuals in an equivalent fashion to Section \ref{sec:MoEClustInference} above.
 Similarly, MoEClust models could benefit from the heavier tails of the multivariate $t$-distribution, and the robustness to outliers it affords, by considering the associated $t$EIGEN family of covariance constraints \citep{Andrews2012}.
-Finally, MoEClust models could also be extended to the supervised or semi-supervised model-based classification settings, where some or all of the observations are labelled.
+However, the inclusion of a uniform noise component has the advantage of drawing a clearer distinction between observations belonging to clusters or designated as outliers.